The regions ports and border areas will receive hundreds of thousands of dollars in new money to improve their security.

 In addition, the ports of Ogdensburg and Oswego have been allocated $151,540 through the Port Security Grant program.

-The new funding was announced in a combined press release from U.S. Sens.
+The new funding was announced in a combined news release from U.S. Sens.
 Charles E. Schumer and Kirsten E. Gillibrand.

 For the Operation Stonegarden funding, St. Lawrence County will receive $280,000, Jefferson County will receive $136,498,Cayuga County will receive $99,723 and Oswego County will receive $100,801.